In This Article

 Tips for Buying an Oil Infuser

-If you’re about to buy an infuser to make your first batch of herb oil, make sure you address the following to make sure you have the ideal option for your infusing:
+If you’re about to buy an infuse make sure you consider the following to ensure you have the ideal option for your infusing:

 - Evaluate how often you will use the device and at what volume you will create edibles.